 E. {2 pages} Description of the results, products, transferable technology, and expected technology transfer path.
 Summary of objectives associated with the proposed research and, where appropriate, the plans and capability to accomplish technology transfer and commercialization.
 If this application has a commercial product as the end goal, clearly describe the market opportunity.
-If intellectual property rights will be reserved and assigned, describe the expected assignment of such rights, the measures to be used to protect proprietary information, and include relevant agreements in Appendix 7: Other Attachments member; (2) the unique capabilities of the primary team members; (3) the task responsibilities of the primary team members; (4) the teaming strategy among the team members; and (5) the key personnel along with the amount of effort to be expended by each person during each year.
-Please include in Appendix 7: Other Attachments any formal teaming agreements that are required to execute this plan.
+If intellectual property rights will be reserved and assigned, describe the expected assignment of such rights, the measures to be used to protect proprietary information, and include relevant agreements in APPENDIX 7: OTHER ATTACHMENT personnel along with the amount of effort to be expended by each person during each year.
+Please include in APPENDIX 7: OTHER ATTACHMENT any formal teaming agreements that are required to execute this plan.